brianmcdonald/SiteMapping.Guide/part1/deciding-on-an-approach.md

 Uses and challenges of drone use <br><br> *Source: ICRC*
 ```

 There are two approaches to making sites maps presented in this guide.
-These main differerence between the two is in how the baseimagery is obtained:
+These main differerence between the two is in how the base imagery is obtained:
 1. Using high-resolution satellite imagery.
 2. Using drones to capture aerial images of the site.

 Each of these approaches have pros and cons and it is important to evaluate each approach against the following criteria before assessing which approach to take in your context:

-### Conflict and data sensitivity concerns
+### Conflict and Data Sensitivity concerns
 There are key considerations to take into account when collecting, processing and sharing any type of data.
 These considerations determine the degree of sensitivity applied throughout the data life cycle and include:
 - the potential to harm data subjects and others;
 - the potential to discriminate;